Waiting Period After Foreclosure To Qualify For Mortgage

 When homeowners include their mortgage as part of Chapter 7 bankruptcy, the waiting period after the discharge date of a bankruptcy is two years and it is three years from the recorded date of the foreclosure to qualify for FHA, VA, USDA Loans.

-- Many mortgage lenders are in no hurry to have the deed transferred into their names .
+- Many lenders are in no hurry to have the deed transferred into their names

 Keep On Top Of Having Deed Transferred

-- Many bankruptcy attorneys did not follow up with their bankruptcy clients on having the deed out of their names and transferred into the mortgage lender’s name.
+- Many bankruptcy attorneys did not follow up with their bankruptcy clients on having the deed out of their names and transferred into the lender’s name

-- Contact the mortgage lender and plead with them to get it transferred asap and follow up with it.
+- Contact the lender and plead with them to get it transferred asap and follow up with it

 What If Lender Does Not Transfer Deed Out Of Your Name?

-- This will shake them up and I am confident that the bank or mortgage lender will get their lazy butts in gear and have the deed transferred and recorded into their names asap.
+- This will shake them up and I am confident that the lender will get their lazy butts in gear and have the deed transferred and recorded into their names asap

 Waiting Period With Mortgage Part Of Chapter 7 Bankruptcy Qualify For Mortgage On Conventional Loans